Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Any resident Australian is reliable to pay tax at the rate of 19c for each Dollar over $18200, 32.5c for each dollar over 3700037c for each dollar above 87000 and 45 for each dollar over 180000.
 The rates are different for non-resident Australians.

-1. What does International Commercial Terms (INCOTERMS) mean?
+What do International Commercial Terms (INCOTERMS) mean?

-WEEK 4
+Week 4

-1. Prepare a Profit & Loss Statement and Balance Sheet using the information given below.
+- Prepare a Profit & Loss Statement and Balance Sheet using the information given below.

-2. Explain how the business is affected by the completed Profit and Loss Report.
+- Explain how the business is affected by the completed Profit and Loss Report.

-From the following financial Information Prepare a Profit & Loss Statement and Balance Sheet;
+From the following financial Information, Prepare a Profit & Loss Statement and Balance Sheet;

 Week 5